You never stop learning how to improve your writing skills. The art of writing is a craft, and the more you write, the better it gets each day.

 But using them too often weakens your writing, message, and story.

-If you are writing a novel or short stories, pay attention to adverbs with dialogue verbs.
+When writing a novel or a short story, pay attention to adverbs with dialogue verbs.
 It’s better to keep them to a minimum.

-The easy way to do this is to have your radar set for any words that end in LY.
+The easy way to do this is to set your radar for any words ending in LY.
 Watch out for words like angrily, happily, modestly, or aggressively.